jeffgillan/Metashape_on_Jetstream2/README.md

 <br />
 <br />
 ## Installation location for Metashape on Linux machines
+* Find the linux version of Metashape here: https://agisoft.freshdesk.com/support/solutions/articles/31000160235-how-to-install-agisoft-metashape
-* Am I really 'installing' it?
-It just sits in a folder
+* Instead of installing it, it just sits in a folder

 ![](./images/metashape1.png)